ncsa/Nightingale_real/docs/source/user_guide/file_mgmt.rst

 ---------------------------

 Sometimes, it is easiest to create and edit your files directly on the cluster rather than transfer them back and forth.
-You can use various programs on clusters for working with plain text files.
-Examples include vi/vim, gedit, nano, and emacs.
+You can use various programs on clusters for working with plain text files; examples include vi/vim, gedit, nano, and emacs.
 The vi/vim text editor is one of the most commonly used.
 However, if you are new to working in the Linux environment, the nano editor is recommended because it may be more similar to how you edit text files on a non-Linux-based machine.
-Several tutorials are available online if you want to know more about nano or vi.
-A couple of suggestions are listed below.
+Several tutorials are available online if you want to know more about nano or vi; a couple of suggestions are listed below.

 - `How-to-Geek: The Beginner’s Guide to Nano, the Linux Command-Line Text Editor <https://www.howtogeek.com/howto/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/>`_